Álvaro Siza, Sérgio Fernandez, Jorge Figueira, Bruno Silvestre

 Ian Springford Architects

-Álvaro Siza Vieira is an internationally renowned architect whose buildings, designs and structures are characterized by a quiet clarity of form and function, a sensitive integration into their environment, and a purposeful engagement with both cultural and architectural traditions.
+Álvaro Siza Vieira is an architect whose buildings, designs and structures are characterized by a quiet clarity of form and function, a sensitive integration into their environment, and a purposeful engagement with both cultural and architectural traditions.
 Unusually for an architect of such international standing, Siza has deliberately kept his studio small to ensure his attention to every project.
 He was awarded the Pritzker Architecture Prize in 1992.

 Sérgio Fernandez studied architecture at the School of Fine Arts in Porto, and participated as a student in the CIAM (International Congress of Modern Architecture) in Otterloo in 1959.
 He is an Architect and Associate Professor at the School of Architecture of the University of Minho and Professor Emeritus at FAUP.
 He teaches seminars in the Netherlands, USSR, Angola, Brazil and Panama and is Author of “Portuguese Architecture, 1930/1974″ and has published widely in Portugal and abroad.